illyak/DAQ_CLASS/Project_Log.md

 # DAQ_CLASS PROJECT LOG:
 COMP898 Master's Project Repository and LOG

-*This is the log of ideas on the project:*
+*This is the log of ideas and work on the project:*

 Jan 27, 2020